aolney/ct-modular-book/docs/11-com-mod-generators.md

 This is also true for real VCAs, which tend to be a bit noisy, so we'll need to use a specific VCA that we've never used before.
 All this effort is only necessary to get a result that matches the previous equations.
 Otherwise you may not care about these small imperfections that give additional character to the sound through the extra sidebands they create.
-Try creating a simple AM patch from scratch using the button in Figure \@ref(fig:am-example).
+Try creating a simple AM patch from scratch using the button in Figure \@ref(fig:am-example) and look carefully at the sidebands it creates.

 (ref:am-example) [Virtual modular](https://cardinal.olney.ai) for amplitude modulation using pure sine waves.